The Best Chicken Marinade

-This is the best Chicken Marinade for perfect juicy, flavorsome chicken breasts.
+This is the best Chicken Marinade for perfect juicy, flavorsome chicken breasts and any grilling recipe!

 Plus, this marinade is ready in 10 minutes and perfect to marinade any chicken pieces for oven-roasted, BBQ chicken, and more!